pjagada/spawn-juicer/README.md

 - Give angle to initial destination through TTS at run start

 ### Planned features and fixes
-- Settings reset
-- Practice mode (go to instance 1 title screen)
-- fix blacklisting issue
 - add crossbow gun thing (full hotbar and sound pack)
-- fix `getMostRecentFile()` to work when there's no world in the instance
-- check for spaces in instance path
-- better setup guide

 ## Setup instructions